 Google Analytics is a dense tool that is not meant for assembling a monthly report in comparison to a custom dashboard software.
 Kris and Matt started using the Agency Free plan on Databox to create live dashboards that would update with the latest Google Analytics data, alongside other popular services like MailChimp, Shopify and all the major social media platforms.

 “Our clients are not used to the ability to see their KPIs from multiple services on one screen.
 When there are green or red arrows next to every metric to show trends, it is pretty easy to tell how well you did for the previous month.”

 Advancify usually asks clients about their annual goals when they begin a project or retainer.
 Then, they add those goals to their Databox account to give themselves constant reminders about the numbers they are aiming for.
-They also can build the dashboards around those metrics- in other words, they can include the related metrics that will support the monthly or annual goal.
+They also can build the client tracking dashboards around those metrics- in other words, they can include the related metrics that will support the monthly or annual goal.

 Previously, Kris and Matt would print out a few screenshots from Google Analytics and add some annotations.
 After they discussed their insights at the monthly meeting, they would share the handouts with the client if the meeting was in person, or send the file if they were doing a conference call.
 This was not a great solution for explaining their agency’s value.

 Now, they use a couple different methods to share data within their agency and with the client.
 They use the Notes Datablock to track their insights as the month progresses.